Bistability and chaos in the discrete two-gene Andrecut-Kauffman model: Introduction

 The introduction of time delays into gene expression models has been proposed in numerous studies.
-For example, the authors of \cite{bodnar-bartlomiejczyk-2012}, \cite{bartlomiejczyk-bodnar-2020} and \cite{bartlomiejczyk-bodnar-2023} analyze continuous mathematical models of Hes1 gene expression, incorporating various aspects such as time delays, feedback mechanisms, and dimerization processes.
-The paper \cite{bodnar-bartlomiejczyk-2012} introduces separate delays for transcription and translation, highlighting the impact of the total delay on stability and the occurrence of Hopf bifurcation.
+For example, the authors of \cite{bartlomiejczyk-bodnar-2020,bartlomiejczyk-bodnar-2023,bodnar-bartlomiejczyk-2012} analyze continuous mathematical models of Hes1 gene expression, incorporating various aspects such as time delays, feedback mechanisms, and dimerization processes.
+The paper \cite{bodnar-bartlomiejczyk-2012} introduces separate delays for transcription and translation, highlighting the impact of the total delay on stability and the occurrence of a Hopf bifurcation.
 In \cite{bartlomiejczyk-bodnar-2020}, the model is expanded to include different time scales and is reduced to the classical Hes1 model, examining equilibrium stability and dynamics.
-Finally, further development of the model is proposed in \cite{bartlomiejczyk-bodnar-2023} by including dimerization, and analysis of the impact of delays on bifurcations and stability of limit cycles is conducted, providing deeper insights into oscillations in Hes1 gene expression.
+Finally, further development of the model is proposed in \cite{bartlomiejczyk-bodnar-2023} by including dimerization, and analysis of the impact of delays on bifurcations and stability of limit cycles is being conducted, which results in deeper insight into oscillations in Hes1 gene expression.
 Similarly, the authors of \cite{piotorwska-bartlomiejczyk-bodnar-2018} investigate a generalized p53-Mdm2 model and demonstrate that oscillations in gene expression can arise with or without time delays, depending on specific stability conditions and bifurcation criteria.

-The groundwork for the model analyzed in our research was laid out by Kauffman in 1969 in the form of boolean networks \cite{KAUFFMAN1969437}.
-A boolean network is a finite set of boolean variables changing in discrete time steps according to predetermined rules.
-A single network is able to possess several distinct modes of behavior, analogous to one genome creating specialized cell types.
-Further analysis of random boolean networks was facilitated in 2005 when Andrecut used mean field theory to calculate probabilities of node states in a network given only global parameters.
+The groundwork for the model analyzed in our research was laid out by Kauffman in 1969 in the form of Boolean networks \cite{KAUFFMAN1969437}.
+A Boolean network is a finite set of Boolean variables changing in discrete time steps according to predetermined rules.
+A single network can have several distinct modes of behavior, by analogy to one genome creating specialized cell types.
+Further analysis of random Boolean networks was facilitated in 2005 when Andrecut used mean field theory to calculate probabilities of node states in a network given only global parameters.
 Moreover, he has calculated Lyapunov exponents of such networks as a function of connectivity, and has shown that for the purpose of investigating chaotic behavior the discrete network can be replaced with a continuous map.
-This allowed for application of Sharkovskii’s theorem to find possible orbits of the system \cite{Andrecut_2005}.
+This allowed for application of Sharkovskii’s theorem to find possible orbits present in the model \cite{Andrecut_2005}.

 In 2006, Andrecut and Kauffman proposed a continuous model in which individual reactions between genes have been replaced with their average results, reducing computational complexity and making the outcome deterministic, as opposed to the more realistic stochastic simulations.
 The regulatory network is represented as a system of differential equations, with exact formulae derived directly from the underlying chemical reactions.
 The model accounts for \(N\) genes and protein multimers up to length \(n\), including mixed protein chains.
 Fourier analysis of numerical solutions has shown that this model admits a range of different behaviors, such as stationary solutions, periodic orbits, and chaotic behavior as well \cite{Andrecut_2006}.